sugarlabs/musicblocks-v4/README.md

 ## Contributing

+There is a [Music Blocks (v4)](https://github.com/orgs/sugarlabs/projects/9) _GitHub project_ which
-Please visit the [discussions](https://github.com/sugarlabs/musicblocks-v4/discussions) tab at the top of the repository to follow and/or discuss about the planning progress.
+is used for task management.
+You can visit it from the [projects](https://github.com/sugarlabs/musicblocks-v4/projects?query=is%3Aopen) tab at the top of the repository.
+In addition, please visit the [discussions](https://github.com/sugarlabs/musicblocks-v4/discussions) tab at the top of the repository to follow and/or discuss about the planning progress.

 A prototype has been built currently.
 Parallel development of the programming framework will be done in the [**musicblocks-v4-lib**](https://github.com/sugarlabs/musicblocks-v4-lib) repository as mentioned